katahiromz/XWordGiver/ReadMe-ENG.txt

 ### If you just want to make something:

 1. First, please choose the "policies" and a "dictionary".
-2. In the "File" menu, select "Generate crossword" and click the "Generate" button.
+2. In the "File" menu, select "Generate crossword..." and click the "Generate" button.

 ### If you want to choose a block pattern: